 At a district court hearing Dec.
-17, Smith was released on $5,000 personal recognizance.
+17, the student was released on $5,000 personal recognizance.

-Smith was charged with assault, resisting arrest and disorderly conduct, wrote Marisa Quinn, vice president for public affairs and University relations, in an email to The Herald.
-Smith was admitted to Rhode Island Hospital for a nose injury and then transferred to the custody of Providence Police Sunday morning, she wrote.
+The student was charged with assault, resisting arrest and disorderly conduct, wrote Marisa Quinn, vice president for public affairs and University relations, in an email to The Herald.
+He was admitted to Rhode Island Hospital for a nose injury and then transferred to the custody of Providence Police Sunday morning, she wrote.

 The Department of Public Safety received a request for assistance at approximately 1:15 a.m., Quinn wrote.

-When they arrived, DPS officers first asked Smith to calm down, Bryan Smith said.
+When they arrived, DPS officers first asked the student to calm down, Smith said.

-When an officer grabbed Smith to escort him from Jo’s, Smith attempted to punch the officer, said Adam Green ’14, who witnessed the incident.
-Three officers then wrestled Smith to the floor, he said.
+When an officer grabbed the student to escort him from Jo’s, he attempted to punch the officer, said Adam Green ’14, who witnessed the incident.
+Three officers then wrestled the student to the floor, he said.

-Smith, whose face was bloodied, was taken out of Jo’s by police officers, Bryan Smith said.
+The student, whose face was bloodied, was taken out of Jo’s by police officers, Smith said.
 “He was yelling about his jacket on the ground,” he said.
 “Eventually they picked up his jacket and threw it away.”

 Ben Heller ’13, who was sitting in the dining portion of the eatery, said he was upset by the way officers treated other students in the eatery immediately following the incident.